 If you haven’t already signed up for my newsletter, you can do so here.
 I only send emails regarding blog posts (new patterns, coupons, round ups, etc.) and, by signing up, you’ll get a discount to purchase one of my PDF patterns on Etsy or Raverly and a printable “Hand Stitched with Love” gift tag!

-Want to use your new Crossed Double Crochet Stitch skills on something other than an afghan square?
+Want to use your new Crossed Double Crochet Stitch skills on something other than a crochet afghan square?

 Check out my patterns that use this stitch to create lovely, fun texture: